DoM1No7773/FlaskToDoApp/README.md

 docker build -t <image name>
 ```

-and run a docker image:
+and run a application:

 ```bash
 docker run -it -p 5000:5000 -d <image name>
 ```

-Now open browser type localhost:5000 and check if a website is working.
+open a browser , type localhost:5000 and check if it's working.